Even seasoned content professionals sometimes make marketing mistakes, but from all failure comes the opportunity to learn and improve.

 High-level information can be incredibly helpful for someone just entering the sales process but may appear fluffy or elementary to someone who has completed that stage of their research and wants to get more into the nitty-gritty details.

 On the other hand, if your content is too technical or granular, you’ll risk alienating those who are earlier on in their journey.

 If the idea is to move people through the sales pipeline, your content has to relate to them at each step in that process.

 3) You only use one promotional channel.

-Even if you write the perfect piece of content, using a single promotional channel (or none at all) limits its efficacy.
+Even if you write the perfect piece of content, using a single promotional channel (or none at all) is another marketing mistake and will limit your content's efficacy.
 Those nifty buyer personas come in handy once again here, giving you insight into where your audience gets their information so you can be there.

 Email marketing is a great channel for nurturing new leads, re-engaging existing leads, and keeping you top of mind with customers.
 Social media marketing has the unique benefit of being shareable, multiplying your potential audience every time someone shares your content to their own network.
 Sharing to LinkedIn groups is a way to get in front of a very specific audience without the cost of formal advertising.

 While each has its own merits, the greatest potential can only be reached with a combination thereof.